sabrinabm94/php/README.md

+# Repository structure

+## basic
+Scripts for testing php features and sintax.

+## shareboard
+The Shareboard is a application to sharing posts online, created only with php.

-# Acess the repositoy project
+# Using the repositories projects

 ## Initialize Xampp with Apach and MySQL activate
 noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

 ## Acess Link
-localhost/repositores/php
+localhost/php

+## Acess the projects
+Your main directory of repository needs to be in C:\xampp\htdocs.

-Use the acess link in your browser to go to index of repository and select one project to show
+Use the acess link in your browser.

-# Project Structure
-This repository is divided into 2 folders:
-* PHP Lessons and exercises
-* The Shareboard application, one sharing post plataform created with php
+Select the projects to see in the index.html file.

+### contacts
+sabrinabgbc

+sabrinabgbc@email.com

+noobfrontend.wordpress.com